edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/error_handling.md

 This guide covers how to handle origin errors at the edge to display custom error pages or retry requests from a different origin.

+The examples found in this guide can be found in the [edgio-error-handling-example](https://github.com/edgio-docs/edgio-error-handling-example) repository.

 ## The `catch` method {/* the-catch-method */}

 EdgeJS provides a [`catch`](/docs/api/core/classes/router_Router.default.html#catch) method that you can use to responses that result in an error.
 There are two main ways to use this method: